-The rCloud Project is a collaborative effort by the RWU School of Justice Studies Forensics, Advanced Networking and Security (FANS), the School of Architecture, Art and Historic Preservation (SAAHP), the University College, the Department of Information Technology (IT), and the Department of Instructional Design (ID).
+The rCloud Project is a collaborative effort by the RWU School of Justice Studies Forensics, Advanced Networking and Security (FANS), the Cummings School of Architecture, the University College, the Department of Information Technology (IT), and the Department of Instructional Design (ID).
 The RWU departments are working with corporate partner Samsung to generate a case study for the implementation of a virtual desktop infrastructure in both a highly graphic-intensive discipline as well as a distance learning service.
 The goal is to use advanced technology to provide new types of collaborative learning environments that increase accessibility and productivity as well as foster creativity.
 This project is one more initiative to support the Affordable Excellence Program undertaken by RWU in starting in 2012.

 The 2015-2016 academic year will entail a full rCloud rollout to the entire University community, with groups setup for each individual school.
 Additional server resources will also be added.